phenocopter/phenocopter-website/content/expo/wheat-gatton-vari/index.md

 layout: "project"

 # Project title.
-title: "VARI for Wheat at Gatton"
+title: "VARI for Wheat"
 authors:
 - bangyou-zheng
 # Project summary to display on homepage.
-summary: "VARI for wheat with RGB camera"
+summary: "VARI for wheat with RGB camera at Gatton"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags: ["Wheat", "Crop"]
+tags: ["Wheat", "Crop", "Visual"]

 # Optional external URL for project (replaces project detail page).
 external_link: ""